nafisalawalidris/elfeenah/README.md

-# 👋 Hi, I’m Nafeesah
+# 👋 Hello, I'm Nafeesah

-## 👀 I’m a Data Scientist and I'm currently building a community whose goals are:
+## 👀 I'm a Data Scientist passionate about building a community that supports the growth of individuals in the tech industry.
+My goals are:

-- To mentor 1000 individuals interested in transitioning into the tech industry or growing within the industry in 2023.
+- Mentoring 1000 individuals interested in transitioning into or advancing their careers in tech by 2023.
-- To provide mentees with job opportunities and other advantages related to tech.
+- Providing my mentees with access to job opportunities and other benefits related to tech.
-- To monitor and support mentees as they use their knowledge and skills to advance in their careers.
+- Offering continuous support and monitoring to help them achieve their career goals.

-## 🌱 I’m currently learning Software development
+## 🌱 Currently, I'm learning software development.

-## 💞️ I'm looking to collaborate on Open Source Projects and Tech Articles
+## 💞️ I'm open to collaborating on open-source projects and writing tech articles.

-📫 How to reach me nafisaidris413@gmail.com
+📫 Feel free to reach out to me at nafisaidris413@gmail.com.

-## 💬 Ask me about anything, I'll be happy to help
+## 💬 Ask me anything, and I'll be happy to help.

-## ⚡️ What I do:
+## ⚡️ Here's what I'm involved in:

-- Global Ambassador for Women Tech Network
+- Global Ambassador for Women Tech Network.
-- Public Speaking at Conferences => Send an Invite to nafisaidris413@gmail.com if you need me at your Conference
+- Public speaker at conferences.
+Contact me at nafisaidris413@gmail.com to invite me to speak at your conference.
-- Northern Tech Ecosystem Kaduna State Ambassador
+- Northern Tech Ecosystem Kaduna State Ambassador.
-- Women in Tech Mentor
-- Black Girls in Tech Mentor
+- Mentor for Women in Tech and Black Girls in Tech.
-- Google Women Techmakers (WTM) Ambassador
+- Google Women Techmakers (WTM) Ambassador.
-- Google Developer's Group (GDG) Ambassador
+- Google Developer's Group (GDG) Ambassador.
-- Lighthall Instructor
+- Lighthall Instructor.

 🥂 Cheers!